-In order to move or transport the motor, the shaft must be locked with the locking device supplied with the motor.
+- In order to move or transport the motor, the shaft must be locked with the locking device supplied with the motor. - Lifting equipment and devices must be able to withstand the motor weight.

-Lifting equipment and devices must be able to withstand the motor weight.
-Failure to comply with these recommendations may cause damage to the recommendations may cause damage to the equipment, personal injuries or both.
+Failure to comply with these recommendations may cause damage to the equipment, personal injuries or both.

 - Observe the indicated weight.
 Do not lift the motor causing jolts or put it down abruptly on the floor, because this may cause damage to the bearings; - In order to lift the motor, use only the lifting lugs provided for that purpose.
-If necessary, use a crossbeam to protect parts of the motor. - The lifting lugs on the end shields, terminal box, etc. are designed to handle these components only separately; - Never use the shaft to lift the motor; - The frame lifting lugs are intended to lift only the motor.
+If necessary, use a crossbeam to protect parts of the motor. - The lifting lugs on the heat exchanger, end shields, bearings, radiator, terminal box, etc. are designed to handle these components only separately; - Never use the shaft to lift the motor; - The frame lifting lugs are intended to lift only the motor.
 Never use them to lift the motor-driven machine set.